Fundamental Limits for Sensor-Based Control via the Gibbs Variational Principle: Introduction

-The connection between stochastic optimal control and statistical mechanics has been exploited to \emph{compute} optimal controllers under structural assumptions~\cite{Todorov06, Kappen05, Sagawa10, Chen20}.
+The connection between stochastic optimal control and statistical mechanics has been exploited to \emph{compute} optimal controllers under structural assumptions.
+In particular, free energy duality and the Kullback-Leibler (KL) divergence play a central role in linearly-solvable optimal control~\cite{Todorov06}, path integral control~\cite{Kappen05, Theodorou12}, risk-sensitive formulations~\cite{DaiPra96}, fully probabilistic control design~\cite{Karny96, Karny05}, and thermodynamic analyses of stochastic control~\cite{Chen20}.
 We observe that the same structure---specifically, the Gibbs variational principle (GVP)---can be used to \emph{bound} the optimal cost.
 The TRIP bound is a special case of the GVP applied to the joint path measure over states and observations.
-Recognizing this connection has three consequences.
-First, the bound extends immediately to unbounded costs and continuous control spaces.
-Second, the free energy bound retains the full cost distribution through the partition function rather than collapsing it to a binary threshold, and is therefore never looser.
-Third---and most importantly---the free energy formulation reveals a self-consistency structure that is invisible in the Fano-based derivation.
-Any controller that achieves low cost must concentrate the state distribution, which limits how much information the sensor can extract, which in turn tightens the bound.
-Formalizing this feedback loop produces a fixed-point equation whose unique solution is provably tighter than the open-loop estimate and computable by bisection.

-Specifically, this paper contributes: \begin{enumerate} \item A \textbf{free energy lower bound} (\Cref{thm:trfe}) on the minimum expected cost of any causal feedback controller operating under partial observations.
+This connection has three consequences: (i) the bound extends immediately to unbounded costs and continuous control spaces, (ii) the free energy retains the full cost distribution through the partition function rather than collapsing it to a binary threshold, and is therefore never looser, and (iii) most importantly, it reveals a self-consistency structure invisible in the Fano-based derivation.
+Any controller that achieves low cost concentrates the state---limiting the value of sensory information and tightening the bound.
+Specifically, this paper contributes: \begin{enumerate} \item A \textbf{task-relevant free energy (TRFE) lower bound} (\Cref{thm:trfe}) on the minimum expected cost of any causal feedback controller operating under partial observations.
 The bound applies to nonlinear, nonholonomic, and hybrid dynamics with unbounded costs and continuous control spaces.

 \item A \textbf{self-consistent refinement} (\Cref{thm:sc}) that exploits the coupling between achievable cost and sensor information.
 The resulting fixed-point equation has a unique solution that improves upon the open-loop estimate.